mslonik/Hotstrings/README.md

 Caveat: many anti-virus software may warn you about virus threat or threat related to installation of software from unknown source.

 Advantage:
-- You don't need to install any other executable, as the *AutoHotkey* interpreter is boundled with script in this executable.
+- You don't need to install any other executable, as the *AutoHotkey* interpreter is bundled with script in this executable.
 - The executable will create / prepare all necessary files and folders upon the first run.
 I strongly recommend you to install it in default folder (*c:\users\<user>\AppData\Local\Hotstrings*).

 <br />